kazisean/hossain.cc/content/opt/_index.md

 +++
 title = 'Optimizations'
-description = 'Collection of Optimization for Windows, MAC and Servers'
+description = 'Collection of optimizations for Windows, MAC and Servers'
 +++